nephio-project/docs/content/en/docs/porch/contributors-guide/dev-process.md

 The simplest way to run the porch API server is to launch it in a VS Code IDE, as described by the following process:

-1. Open the *porch.code-workspace* file in the root of the porch git repo.
+1. Open the *porch.code-workspace* file in the root of the porch git repository.

 1. Edit your local *.vscode/launch.json* file as follows: Change the `--kubeconfig` argument of the Launch Server configuration to point to a *KUBECONFIG* file that is set to the kind cluster as the current context.